squidney541/MATH545/appendix/gaussian_elimination_process.md

     \end{array}\right)
 $$

+## Step 2:
-2. Next consider the $(n-1)\times n$ sub-matrix found by ignoring the first row and column of the matrix above.
+Next consider the $(n-1)\times n$ sub-matrix found by ignoring the first row and column of the matrix above.
 Then repeat the process of eliminating the first column of this sub-matrix.
 This gives us

 $$